Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Scope of the Order

-The Department conducted this review in accordance with section 751(a)(1)(B) of the Tariff Act of 1930, as amended (“the Act”).
-Export prices and constructed export prices were calculated in accordance with section 772 of the Act.
-Because the PRC is a non-market economy (“NME”) within the meaning of section 771(18) of the Act, NV was calculated in accordance with section 773(c) of the Act.
+Commerce is conducting this review in accordance with section 751(a)(1)(B) of the Act.
+We calculated constructed export prices and export prices in accordance with section 772 of the Act.
+Because China is a non-market economy (NME) within the meaning of section 771(18) of the Act, normal value has been calculated in accordance with section 773(c) of the Act.

 Disclosure and Public Comment

-Requests should contain the party's name, address, and telephone number, the number of participants, and a list of the issues to be discussed.
-If a request for a hearing is made, the Department intends to hold the hearing at the U.S. Department of Commerce, 14th Street and Constitution Avenue NW., Washington, DC 20230, at a date and time to be determined.
+If a request for a hearing is made, Commerce intends to hold the hearing at the U.S. Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230, at a date and time to be determined.

 Parties should confirm by telephone the date, time, and location of the hearing two days before the scheduled date.